Wilmington massacre: The White Declaration of Independence

-The "Secret Nine" had charged Alfred Waddell's "Committee of Twenty-Five" with "directing the execution of the provisions of the resolutions" within a document that they authored, that called for the removal of voting rights for blacks and for the overthrow of the newly elected interracial government.
+The "Secret Nine" had charged Alfred Moore Waddell's "Committee of Twenty-Five" with "directing the execution of the provisions of the resolutions" within a document that they authored, that called for the removal of voting rights for blacks and for the overthrow of the newly elected interracial government.
 The document was called "The White Declaration of Independence".

 According to the Wilmington Messenger, the Committee of Twenty-Five included Hugh MacRae, James Ellis, Reverend J.W.
 Kramer, Frank Maunder, F.P.
 Skinner, C.L.
 Spencer, J. Allen Taylor, E.S.
 Lathrop, F. H. Fechtig, W.H.
 Northon Sr., A.B.
 Skelding, F.A.
 Montgomery, B.F.
 King, Reverend J.W.S.
 Harvey, Joseph R. Davis, Dr. W.C.
 Galloway, Joseph D. Smith, John E. Crow, F.H.
 Stedman, Gabe Holmes, Junius Davis, Iredell Meares, P.L.
 Bridgers, W.F.
 Robertson, and C.W.
 Worth.

 On election day, Hugh MacRae (of the Secret Nine) had the Wilmington Messenger call for a mass meeting.
 That evening, the paper published "Attention White Men", telling all white men to meet at the courthouse the following morning for "important" business.

 On the morning of November 9, the courthouse was packed with 600 men of all professions and economic classes.
 Hugh MacRae sat in front with the former mayor, S.H.
 Fishblate, and other prominent white Democrats.
 When Alfred Waddell arrived, MacRae provided him a copy of "The White Declaration of Independence", which Waddell read to the crowd, "asserting the supremacy of the white man".
 He proclaimed that the U.S. Constitution "did not anticipate the enfranchisement of an ignorant population of African origin", that "never again will white men of New Hanover County permit black political participation", that "the Negro [should] stop antagonizing our interests in every way, especially by his ballot", and that the city should "give to white men a large part of the employment heretofore given to Negroes".
 The full text of the Declaration is as follows: